-The SEC Governance Rules require, among other things, that registered clearing agencies establish a nominating committee and a written evaluation process for evaluating board nominees and the independence of nominees and directors and specify requirements with respect to its composition, director fitness standards, and documentation of the outcome of the written evaluation process.50 As noted above, OCC already maintains a GNC, and maintenance of OCC's existing GNC is consistent with the requirement in the SEC Governance Rules that OCC must have a nominating committee.
+GNC is consistent with the requirement in the SEC Governance Rules that OCC must have a nominating committee.
 OCC's existing GNC Charter provides that the purpose of the GNC is to assist the Board in overseeing OCC's corporate governance processes, including assessing that OCC's governance arrangements are clear and transparent, establishing the qualifications necessary for Board service to ensure that the Board is able to discharge its duties and responsibilities, identifying and recommending to the Board candidates eligible for service as Public Directors and Member Directors, and resolving certain conflicts of interest.
 To clarify the role of the GNC and more closely align with the language in the SEC Governance Rules requirement that the nominating committee evaluate board nominees, OCC's proposed changes to the GNC Charter provide that the GNC is to assist the Board in overseeing OCC's corporate governance processes, including evaluating candidates for Board service.

-The SEC Governance Rules require a majority of directors serving on the nominating committee be independent directors, and the chair of the nominating committee be an independent director.51 To reflect this requirement, OCC's proposed changes to the GNC Charter provide that at least a majority of the Committee must be comprised of directors who are independent directors, consistent with the Securities and Exchange Commission Rule 17Ad-25(c)(2) and the judgment of the Board.
-OCC's proposed changes also specify that the Chair must be a Public Director, who is also an independent director as defined in accordance with Securities and Exchange Commission Rule 17Ad-25(c)(2).52 OCC believes these proposed changes align with the SEC Governance Rules requirements related to composition requirements for a nominating committee.
+The SEC Governance Rules require a majority of directors serving on the nominating committee be independent directors, and the chair of the nominating committee be an independent director.
+To reflect this requirement, OCC's proposed changes to the GNC Charter provide that at least a majority of the Committee must be comprised of directors who are independent directors, consistent with the SEC Rule 17Ad-25(c)(2) and the judgment of the Board.
+OCC's proposed changes also specify that the Chair must be a Public Director, who is also an independent director as defined in accordance with SEC Rule 17Ad-25(c)(2).
+OCC believes these proposed changes align with the SEC Governance Rules requirements related to composition requirements for a nominating committee.